Dr HANX Dispatch: Recurrent Thrush

 Can I have sex if I have vaginal thrush?

 Sex does not need to be avoided, as thrush is not a sexually transmitted infection.
 However, some people choose to avoid sex until symptoms have improved, particularly if their skin is a little sore.
 Do what feels right for you, talk with your partner about how you’re feeling and make sure to address any concerns from their side, too.

 Suffering from recurrent thrush?
 Got any tips that work for you, top distraction techniques or do you just wanna chat with other people who are in the same boat?
-Head over to the good ship HANX Life to talk more. 💙
+Head over to our free digital safe space, HANX Life, to talk more. 💙